World Languages & Cultures

 FR 436 Francophone African Literature and Film3

 Introduction to literature and film from French-speaking African countries after independence.
 Includes brief orientation to historical and cultural background.
 Explores ideological themes common to literature and film.
-May be taken for French or English credit.
-For French credit, prerequisite: FR 301 or concurrent enrollment in FR 302W with departmental approval.
+Taught in English.
 Also cross-listed as EL 436.
 Periodic offering.

 FR 441 French Language and Culture in France I4